Peter Asch: 1972 Olympic medal

+Asch qualified for the U.S. team at the 1972 Olympics, and competed in Munich under Head Olympic Coach Monte Nitzkowski, and Assistant Coach Artie Lambert.

-In his 1972 Division A Olympic Game against Romania, on August 27, in Munich at the Olympia Schwimmhalle, Asch scored the deciding goal in a 4–3 victory with only 1:52 left to play.
+In his 1972 Division A preliminary Olympic Game against Romania, on August 27, in Munich at the Olympia Schwimmhalle, Asch scored the deciding goal in a 4–3 victory with only 1:52 left to play.

-In the subsequent games at the 1972 Munich Olympics, the United States Water Polo Team defeated Cuba 7–6 on August 28 where Asch scored a goal, and then defeated Canada on August 29.
+In the subsequent games at the 1972 Munich Olympics, the United States water polo Team defeated Cuba 7–6 on August 28 where Asch scored a goal, and then defeated Canada on August 29.
 On August 30, the team defeated Mexico, 7–5.
 They defeated Yugoslavia 5–3 on August 31, and tied with West Germany 4–4 on September 1.
 On September 1, in the difficult 4–4 tie in the opening final game with the strongly supported home team West Germany, Asch scored a vital goal.
 But in a rare loss, the U.S. team went 5–3 to Hungary on September 2.
 In a closely followed game, and an important one for Asch, the US Team tied with the future Gold medal winner, the Soviet Union, 6–6 on September 3, and Asch scored a needed goal against a team many American fans viewed as a major rival.
 The American Team was greatly disappointed with the tie, and Asch later inferred that his decision to continue playing Water Polo with the National Team was in hopes of someday beating Russia.
 Asch got his chance to play Russia again in Long Beach in a series of games in February 1973 and scored at least one goal, but the Russians, swept the three-game series which ended on February 18.
 In their Final 1972 Olympic game, the US Team defeated Italy 6–5 on September 4.
 Russia took the gold medal, and a highly skilled team from Hungary, who had defeated the United States, the silver.

-Water Polo honors

-Asch was a two-time All American in Water Polo, during his High School years, where he swam for the exceptional Santa Clara Swim Club, and played championship polo for Anzio Aquatic Club.
-He was a three-time NCAA All-American, for University of California, Berkeley from 1967 to 1969.
-He was voted Most Valuable Player for U.C.
-Berkeley, in 1968–69, and was Captain of U.C.
-Berkeley Water Polo Team in 1969.
-Asch became a member of the University of California Athletic Hall of Fame in 1969.

-In 1975, Asch was winner of the James W. Lee Award for his work with the Outdoor Nationals Team and was Captain of the US National Team from 1973 to 1976.
-He was a member of the All-World Team in 1973 and 1975.